argonne-lcf/ai-testbed-userdocs/docs/sambanova/DataParallel.md

 Login by following the steps at [Getting Started](Logging-into-a-SambaNova-Node.md).

+## Horovod and DDP Conversion

+One will find running DataParallel on the SambaNova cluster much simpler than using Horovod or DDP.
+The DataParallel on SambaNova is distributed even though it is not in the name.

 ## Tutorial Files

 ALCF provides a DataParallel tutorial at `/software/sambanova/apps/tutorials/sambanova_dataparallel`.
 It is available from any Sambanova node.